adrianrivadulla/emonet/README.md

 # Estimation of continuous valence and arousal levels from faces in naturalistic conditions, Nature Machine Intelligence 2021

+**Go to the bottom for instructions on installing the environment and running the code with a directory**

 Official implementation of the paper _"Estimation of continuous valence and arousal levels from faces in naturalistic conditions"_, Antoine Toisoul, Jean Kossaifi, Adrian Bulat, Georgios Tzimiropoulos and Maja Pantic, published in Nature Machine Intelligence, January 2021 [[1]](#Citation).
 Work done in collaboration between Samsung AI Center Cambridge and Imperial College London.